jeffpar/spy/README.md

-You can press the F12 key at any time to jump back into the SPY debugger, inspect memory, set breakpoints, etc.  You can even inspect the original screen using the 'v' command; pressing any other key to return to the debugger's screen.
+You can press the F12 key at any time to jump back into the SPY debugger, inspect memory, set breakpoints, etc.  You can even inspect the original screen using the 'v' command; pressing any other key returns control to the debugger.
 I have no recollection of how "complete" the debugger is, and I'm sure I will find more bugs to fix as I begin using it -- all I've done so far is get it loaded and launched into v86-mode successfully.